basecamp/handbook/appendix-04-titles-for-programmers.md

+---
+chapter: A5
+chapter-title: "Titles for Programmers"
+title: "Titles for Programmers | 37signals Employee Handbook"
+---

 # Titles for Programmers

 We use the following criteria to assess the level and title of programmers of 37signals.
 These criteria aren’t exhaustive, and they aren’t mere checklists.
 They’re a guidance to having an individualized discussion about career progression.